Iveco Daily 4x4 - Brake Problems

 2/ 'off the shelf' GM 5.5" Caliper Bracket mounted to Iveco backing plate flange & original ABS mount & sensor

-Below are a couple of DashCam clips , compare the modified brakes with stopping effort of standard brakes with the Iveco vs Cow clip at the beginning of page
+The Truck now stops as good a typical passenger car and is how it shouyld be from the factory.
+Compare the modified brakes with stopping effort of standard brakes with the Iveco vs Cow clip at the beginning of this page

 Bremach T-RexThe T-Rex is another Italian 4x4 vehicle in the same European market as the Daily 4x4, infact it shares many components with the Iveco, however it does have Ventilated front rotors as well as rear disc brakes.

 This is what I am talking about - images below are the front end from Bremach T-Rex and the actual rotor and caliper - AND it even says IVECO on the caliper !!!

 T-Rex Rear BrakesIveco Daily 4x4 has rear drum brakes, Even the new 2016 has rear Drum Brakes, Iveco Head Office told me they would love to have Four wheels Discs on the Daily 4x4 but its not possible.

 I was lucky enough to take photos of Oliver Reinhards Bremach T-Rex visiting from Switzerland, note that as well as the T-Rex having Ventilated front rotors (photos above) the rear brakes on the Bremach T-rex are also DISC BRAKES, Whats More they are Iveco disc brakes, with Iveco Calipers, Iveco Pads, and Iveco Handbrake mechanisim.
 WTF !!!!